4ndyfix/crystal-devbox/README.md

 ``launcher`` in UI mode.
 This means a Kemal-service is running now and a Firefox browser comes up as UI.

-## Hints
+## Hints & Experience
 * Before ussing CLI or UI it is urgently needed to close an outside running Firefox browser.
 This is because Firefox will be launched with a File-based URL for API documentation.
 * Launching the Language Reference (a.k.a.
-Crystal book) for the first time can take up to 20 seconds.
+Crystal book) for the first time can take up to 25 seconds.
 So please wait ... or try again.
 * The crystal-devbox was originally developed on Ubuntu 20.04 LTS with Docker 19.03.x.
 Build and run of the image was also manually tested on Centos 7.9 with Docker 20.10.5. in a Virtualbox.
+* VSCodium (VSCode)
   * VSCodium & OpenVSX instead of VSCode is added, because of free sources **and** free binaries.
+  * User settings are found below ``$HOME/.config/VSCodium``.
+Older existing settings should be moved (saved) or removed before.
+  * Extensions are installed inside the Docker container in a specific directory while building the Docker image.
+    It is not provided to install extensions additionally later.
+  * Please use the launcher (CLI or UI) to start VSCodium, because specific options are used.
   * The directory ``vscodium-simple-project-sample`` includes a subdirectory ``.vscode`` with examples for ``settings.json``, ``tasks.json`` and ``launch.json`` as templates for other projects.
   * Debugger support (vscode-lldb extension) works sometimes - but only for simple code fragments.
-Sometimes VSCodium hangs or crashes by starting the debugger ("early stage").
+    Sometimes VSCodium hangs or crashes by starting the debugger (Crystal debugging is in an "early stage").

 ## Contributing